 Halloween is almost here and, like the rest of you, we are giddy with excitement.
 How will YOU be spending the evening?
-We encourage all of you to send us photos and videos of your creative displays, and we will continue to share them with you in the coming months.
+We encourage all of you to send us photos and videos of your creative displays, and we will continue to share them in the coming months.

 But before we send you into the Great Halloween Night, we want to stop off in Port Saint Lucie, Florida – not only because it is probably still warm there.
 It is where Jeff Smith has put together an impressively tidy, yet completely captivating, Halloween display.